-The Company currently maintains a Stock Option and an RSU Plan (the "Plans"), under which stock options have been granted and may be granted to purchase a number of shares equal to up to 10% of the Company's issued capital from time to time.
-Unallocated entitlements under the 2018 RSU Plan were last approved by shareholders on May 27, 2021, and the maximum number of RSU shares issuable under this Plan shall not, together with all other security-based compensation arrangements of the Corporation exceed 10% of the issued and outstanding Common Shares as at the date of such Grant on a non-diluted basis.
-For the year ended December 31, 2023, 1,878,320 RSUs were granted under the 2021 RSU Plan to officers, directors, employees and consultants and 1,005,333 were vested and 68,944 were cancelled.
+The Company currently maintains the Plans (as defined below), under which stock options exercisable to acquire Common Shares have been granted and may be granted to purchase a number of Common Shares equal to up to 10% of the Company's issued and outstanding capital from time to time.
+Unallocated entitlements under the 2018 RSU Plan were last approved by the Shareholders on May 30, 2024, and the maximum number of RSU Shares issuable under the 2018 RSU Plan shall not, together with all other security-based compensation arrangements of the Company exceed 10% of the issued and outstanding Common Shares as at the date of such Grant (as defined below) on a non-diluted basis.
+For the financial year ended December 31, 2024, 1,881,000 RSUs were granted under the 2018 RSU Plan to officers, directors, employees and consultants and 1,197,709 were vested and 137,132 were cancelled.
 The value of the RSUs is based on the closing price of the Common Shares on the vesting date.
-The RSUs will vest one-third annually over three years, until fully vested from the date of the awards, and provided that these designated persons are continuously employed with or providing services to Avino.
+The RSUs will vest one-third annually over three (3) years, until fully vested from the date of the awards, and provided that these designated persons are continuously employed with or providing services to Avino.

-All Plans are administered by the Compensation Committee.
+The Plans are administered by the Compensation Committee.
 The process the Company uses to grant equity-based incentive awards is upon the recommendations of the Compensation Committee.